lennard134/TicketToRideLAMAS/index.md

 Data in text files of the cities, connections and route cards have been obtained from [here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9).

-![Simplified Ticket to Ride board](Figures/Example/1.%20init%20board%20crop.png) *Fig. 2: a simplified version of the Ticket to Ride board.*
+![Simplified Ticket to Ride board](Figures/Example/1.%20init%20board%20crop.png) *Fig. 2: A simplified version of the Ticket to Ride board.*

 With the reduced map size, we also reduce the number of possible route cards.
 The original game contains 46 different route cards, whereas our version only contains 16 different route cards.
 From this set of 16 route cards, all agents